“Ever Since I Can Remember, I’ve Been Working”—Alfred Benoit

 We know of Alfred partly from photographs taken by social worker and labor activist Lewis Hine, who came to New Bedford to document the conditions in the mills for his work with the National Child Labor Committee.
 The work of Hines and other reformers like Jacob Riis helped to change harsh child labor policies, which had allowed children under sixteen years-old to work in dangerous and unhealthy conditions for more than ten hours a day.
 In January, 1912, Hine photographed part of the Benoit family in their rented tenement on North Front Street.
 He jotted this note:

-When Hine took this photograph in 1912, three of Alfred’s siblings had already died, and Hine observed the poor health of the Beniot children.
-Alfred and one of his siblings suffered from apparent eye infections, perhaps caused by influenza.
-Another child was uncomfortable from a boil on his face.
-One of Alfred’s sisters was likely caring for an unrelated child to earn extra income.
+When Hine took this photograph in 1912, three of Alfred’s siblings had already died, and Hine observed the poor health of the Benoit children.

 Alfred’s father, Archille, came to New Bedford from Canada around 1905.
 He worked as a weaver, moving between New Bedford, Fall River, and Waltham, and briefly returned to Canada, following rumors of economic opportunity.
 By 1912, Archille was employed as a canvasser, going door-to-door selling goods and services.
 Hine considered him to be lazy, but it is possible that Archille was worn down by years of hard labor.

-The Beniot house at 191 North Front Street was likely a three-decker tenement.
+The Benoit house at 191 North Front Street was likely a three-decker tenement.
 A 1911 map of New Bedford indicated that the property was owned by M. Rogers.
-Behind the house was the New Bedford Day Nursery, and a block away was the St. Rose School, but it is unlikely that the Beniot family were able to take advantage of these facilities.
+Behind the house was the New Bedford Day Nursery, and a block away was the St. Rose School, but it is unlikely that the Benoit children were able to take advantage of these facilities.

 The three-decker on North Front Street was demolished to make way for Interstate 195, but still standing is the house on Clark Street where Alfred lived with his own family and the Brown Jug, a North End institution.
 Alfred’s son in law, Romeo Pothier, recalls him as a man with many friends.
 Asked if Alfred ever spoke of his childhood, Pothier recalled, “He once told me, ‘Ever since I can remember, I’ve been working.’”